jinghuazhao/INF/SOMAscan.md

 a gene local to the corresponding trans-acting variant, we took this as evidence of a potential functional involvement of that gene.
-We interrogated protein–protein interaction data by accessing STRINGdb data using the STRINGdb Bioconductor package<sup>58</sup>, whereby we extracted all pairwise interaction scores for each trans- affected protein and all proteins with genes local to the corresponding trans-acting variants.
+We interrogated protein–protein interaction data by accessing STRINGdb data using the STRINGdb Bioconductor package<sup>58</sup>, whereby we extracted all pairwise interaction scores for each transaffected protein and all proteins with genes local to the corresponding trans-acting variants.
 We took the default interaction score of 400 as evidence of an interaction between the proteins, therefore indicating a possible functional involvement for the local gene.
 In addition to using data from open source databases in our top down approach, we also adopted a ‘guilt-by-association’ (GbA) approach using the same plasma proteomic data used to identify our pQTLs.
 We first generated a matrix containing all possible pairwise Pearson’s correlation coefficients between our 3,283 SOMAmers.
-We then extracted the coefficients relating to our trans- associated proteins and any proteins encoded by genes local to their corresponding trans-acting variants (where available).
+We then extracted the coefficients relating to our trans-associated proteins and any proteins encoded by genes local to their corresponding trans-acting variants (where available).
 Where the correlation coefficient was ≥0.5 we prioritized the relevant local genes as being potential mediators of the trans association(s) at that locus.